 The hutch did not have a groove near the back of the shelf for displaying plates, so I had to get creative.

-These are Clear Command Clips that I typically use for holding cords in place behind furniture.
+These are clear clips that I typically use for holding cords in place behind furniture.

 I used two clips for each plate that leans against the back of the hutch, one clip on each side at the base of the plate.
 Once the clips were in place, I wiggled the plates around to ensure that they wouldn’t move easily and then sat some dishes in front of the plate to conceal the clips.

 I love this painting that you see in both the before & after shots of my hutch.
 It was a yard sale find, painted by the homeowner, for $10.
 I think it made her day that I liked it and wanted it for my home.